codiini/buycoins/README.md

 # buycoins
-This is a challenge gievn by buycoins to create a clone of our Github repository page.
+This is a challenge given by Buycoins to create a clone of our Github repository page using the Github Graphql API